demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/etherealemil-UsualScrap/README.md

 PROS

-- The lamp lights up the area around the holder in a radius that is larger than a baby flashlight's light reaches but not as large as a pro-flashlight reaches in one direction.
+- The lamp lights produces light in a radius around you making it useful for seeing things all around you and lighting up small rooms completely.

-- The lamp has a noticeably larger battery capacity than the pro-flashlight (It's battery can last almost the entire day when left on constantly).
+- The lamp has a much larger battery capacity than the pro-flashlight (It's battery can last almost the entire day even when left on constantly!).

 CONS

-- The light produced by the lamp isn't as clear at long ranges as the pro-flashlight.
+- The light produced by the lamp isn't as clear at long ranges as the pro-flashlight nor does it reach as far.

-- The lamp's light is pretty bright if used in fog, gas, smoke, dust storms, etc..
+- The lamp's light can be very bright if used in fog, gas, smoke, dust storms, etc..

-Mod Issue - Mods messing with global lighting can drastically affect the Hand Lamp making it basically unusable.
-Haven't found a universal way to fix this issue unfortunately.
+Mod Issue - Mods messing with lighting can drastically affect the Hand Lamps light.
+Haven't and probably won't find a universal way to fix this issue.

 </details>